Graham Phillips (blogger): Sanctions, continued work from Donbas

 In July 2022, Phillips became the only British-born citizen to date to be sanctioned by his own country.
 Phillips responded: "I didn't have any opportunity to defend myself, no-one notified me, there are no real charges against me.”
 Phillips said he would make an appeal against his sanctions, calling them “ridiculous, illegal and dangerous”.
-The sanctioning of Phillips attracted global media attention, and a generally mixed reaction from the international media.
-According to a Foreign Office official, the sanctions are because he ‘has produced and published media content that supports and promotes actions and policies which destabilise Ukraine and undermine or threaten the territorial integrity, sovereignty, or independence of Ukraine’.
+According to the Foreign Office official, the sanctions were because he “has produced and published media content that supports and promotes actions and policies which destabilise Ukraine and undermine or threaten the territorial integrity, sovereignty, or independence of Ukraine”.
+Phillips was also sanctioned by Ukraine in 2022, and banned from the country.

-Phillips has been accused of being pro-Russian, working for the Russian state, and lending 'faux legitimacy' to Kremlin propaganda and Russian conspiracy theories with his 'middle-class English accent'.
+In March 2023 Phillips shared a video of an unarmed Ukrainian soldier being summarily executed, describing him as a Nazi.
 In August 2023, Phillips stated that he was taking the UK Government to the High Court to challenge his sanctions, and that in doing so he is "standing up for the rights of every British citizen...
 It may be the opinion of the UK government that my work 'destabilizes Ukraine', but that is not a crime.
 Furthermore, it is a subjective misrepresentation of my work...I am an independent British journalist doing my best, with soundness of mind and conscience, and clearness of purpose - that is to show the truth in everything I do."

-Phillips' case was first heard at the UK High Court in November 2023, initially by Mr Justice Swift, however after Mr Justice Swift removed himself from duties.
-Phillips' case was heard again at the UK High Court in December 2023, this time by Mr Justice Johnson.
+Phillips' case was first heard at the UK High Court in November 2023, initially by Mr Justice Swift.
+Mr Justice Swift removed himself from duties, and Phillips' case was heard again at the UK High Court in December 2023, this time by Mr Justice Johnson.
 Phillips' lawyers argued that Phillips was being unfairly punished by 'Orwellian' sanctions without crime by the UK State, adding that sanctions were denying Phillips "priceless time" in the UK with his elderly parents, and daughter, and had caused him to receive multiple death threats.
-Yet Mr Justice Johnson, in his January 2024 judgment ruling in favour of the UK Government against Phillips, stated that the sanctions on him were a "proportionate interference with Phillips's human rights" in the "legitimate aim of protecting the UK's national security".
+Mr Justice Johnson, in his January 2024 judgment ruling in favour of the UK Government against Phillips, stated that the sanctions on him were a "proportionate interference with Phillips's human rights" in the "legitimate aim of protecting the UK's national security".
 The Court judgment stated that Phillips had "published propagandist video content which glorifies the Russian invasion of Ukraine and its atrocities, and promotes disinformation advanced by Russia".
 Mr Justice Johnson noted that Phillips has mostly stayed in Russian-occupied regions of Ukraine since 2022, and has been given access to the frontline by the Russian military.